Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/system-architecture/design.md

     User->>+Round App: Enters group information
     Round App->>+Realtime Database : Update information to group settings
 ```
+Use case 3 shows the sequence of events needed to create a group.
+Once the user is logged in, all they need to do is press the create group button, follow the prompts for information, and then the group is created.
+This group can then be sent to other members to allow them to also join the group, which is highlighted further in Use case 4.

 **Use Case 4: Invite Other Users**
 ```mermaid
 sequenceDiagram